mikadosoftware/importantexperiments4kids/README.rst

 ::

   Kids need to *do* the great experiments of the past to understand how we built today.
-And maybe will build tomorrow.
+  Because they will have to build tomorrow.

 The history of technology has made humanity who it is, each advance in technology changing what we believed possible - and each such change